 Three unconventional flavours that everyone will love you for - kaju katli, guava and lassi.
 Flavoured kulfis are trendy and great to show off some culinary moves and impress your guests.

-Aditya Bal used a mix of condensed milk and cream to skip the lengthy process and save.
+A mix of condensed milk and cream to skip the lengthy process and save.
 Use this recipe if you want to treat your friends with a quick serving of kulfi.
 Add some toasted almonds and pistachios for the crunch.

 4. Pista Kulfi